horusrogue/Roughcut-Picatinny/How to submit changes for review.md

-If you are working on a specific component of the larger project, or you're working on the primary file itself you want to ensure that your changes are not uploaded and replace the current latest file revision without your fellow project members being able to download "pull down" the new changes and test them for themselves/review them for any issues before incremmenting "bumping" the version of the fileset/project.
+If you are working on a specific component of the larger project, or you're working on the primary file itself you want to ensure that your changes are not uploaded and replace the current latest file revision without your fellow project members being able to download `pull down` the new changes and test them for themselves/review them for any issues before incremmenting `bumping` the version of the fileset/project.

 To do this, I've adapted some elements that would be used in a software development environment with obvious changes to account for the lack of actual code logic.